 Click to Microsite on TV 2018

 Ad Video Player

 As a result, post-click engagement increased noticeably.
-The total amount of time people spend viewing post-click information increased by 50%.
+The total amount of time people spent on video player and microsite increased by 49%;

 We helped advertisers maximize brand engagement to drive useful results.
 In 2018, we increased traffic to an automotive brand

 site by 4.4x, adding incremental reach and efficiency to TV and digital advertising.

 On a business-driven team, designers must stick to the design principles to achieve good design.
 Do not give up research because there

 is no time for it.
 Do not leave out testing because there is no tool to use.